ARM-software/psa-api/doc/crypto/api/keys/management.rst

         .. versionadded:: 1.x

     .. param:: psa_generate_key_iop_t * operation
-        The interruptible key generation operation to set up.
+        The interruptible key-generation operation to set up.
         It must have been initialized as per the documentation for `psa_generate_key_iop_t`, and be inactive.
     .. param:: const psa_key_attributes_t * attributes
         The attributes for the new key.